ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

     "controlStyles[31].styles[3]":"Padding=0,0,0,20",
     "controlStyles[32].target":"Microsoft.UI.Xaml.Controls.PipsPager#PipsPager",
     "controlStyles[32].styles[0]":"Margin=-30,-10,0,10",
+    "controlStyles[33].target":"StartMenu.FolderModal#StartFolderModal > Grid",
+    "controlStyles[33].styles[0]":"Margin=20,0,0,0",
     "webContentCustomJs": ""
 }
 ```
 </details>

-## Simple Fixes
+## Common Issues and Fixes

-- **Elements of the Start Menu may not appear as intended with certain display settings.**
+-**Elements of the Start Menu may not appear as intended with certain display settings.**

 - *Issue-1:* The user tile and power button may be displaced vertically, based on display properties.
 -  *Fix:* Modify the margin values for the elements below.

    <details>
    <summary>Change these values (Click to Expand)</summary>